mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 We can argue that *letter* is smaller, but we think all needed letter protocol is already defined (we might be wrong).

+A word is not a char(5).

+A word is not an array.

 A word is not a string.

 This is a common mistake and a [bijection violation](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md).

 A *word* and a *string* have different responsibilities, though they might intersect.

-> Mixing (accidental) implementation details with (essential) behavior is a very common mistake.
+> Mixing (accidental) implementation details with (essential) behavior is a widespread mistake.

 So we need to define *what is a word*.

-A word in Wordle is a *valid* 5 letter word.
+A word in Wordle is a *valid* 5-letter word.

 Let's start with our happy path: